College of Health and Human Sciences

 We are committed to principles of equity and inclusive excellence in all that we do.
 These values guide our work in the College: Accountability; Community Engagement; Creativity and Discovery; Diversity; Entrepreneurship; Ethics, Integrity and Social Justice; Excellence; Innovation; Respect; Student-centricity; Teamwork and Collaboration.

 With a commitment to the principles of equity and inclusive excellence, the College of Health and Human Sciences provides transformative academic, research, and outreach programs that promote the health and well-being of people, their environments, and communities in which they live.

-The College has 121 tenured/tenure-track faculty members, 47 special faculty, and 104 temporary faculty.
+The college has 110 tenured/tenure-track faculty members, 79 special faculty, and 97 temporary faculty.

-The College of Health and Human Sciences offers a variety of undergraduate majors: construction management, apparel and merchandising, interior design, family and consumer sciences, fermentation science and technology, nutrition and food science, hospitality management, health and exercise science, human development and family studies, and social work.
+The College of Health and Human Sciences offers a variety of undergraduate majors: construction management, apparel and merchandising, interior design, family and consumer sciences, fermentation science and technology, nutrition and food science, hospitality management, health and exercise science, human development and family studies, early childhood education, and social work.